RuobinGong/RuobinGong.github.io/_pages/home.md

 ---

-I'm an Assistant Professor of Statistics at [Rutgers University](https://statistics.rutgers.edu/).
-My research interests lie at the foundations of uncertainty reasoning, Bayesian and generalized Bayesian methodology and computation, in particular random sets, imprecise probability, and Dempster-Shafer theory of belief function, as well as applications to robustness and privacy statistics.
+I'm an Assistant Professor of Statistics at [Rutgers University](https://www.stat.rutgers.edu/people-pages/faculty/people/403-robin-gong).
+Two branches of my research interests are 1) foundations of uncertainty reasoning, in particular Bayesian and generalized Bayesian methodology and computation, random sets, imprecise probability, and Dempster-Shafer theory of belief function; and 2) statistical privacy, in particular privacy-aware statistical inference and computational methodologies and inference-aware privacy and disclosure mechanism design.
+I hold a status-only appointment with the Department of Statistical Science at the [University of Toronto](https://www.statistics.utoronto.ca/people/directories/all-faculty/ruobin-gong).
+I am currently serving as an associate editor of the [Harvard Data Science Review](https://hdsr.mitpress.mit.edu) and a contributing column editor of the [IMS Bulletin](https://imstat.org/about-the-ims-bulletin/).

-{% include base_path %}

-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
-{% endfor %}